 Accounting helps in obtaining loans for business

 Accounting provides information about the financial position and worth of the business.
 This fact alone is necessary for a number of reasons.
 For example, no businessman can reasonably expect to be granted a loan or overdraft facility without producing evidence, in the form of accounting statements, of his financial health.
-Similarly should a businessman decide to sell his business the things that will help most in determination of the business unit’s worth undoubtedly be his accounting records.
+Similarly, should a businessman decide to sell his business the things that will help most in the determination of the business unit’s worth undoubtedly be his accounting records?

 Collection and payment of cash